andreybeloboky/Stream-API-/README.md

 Step 2: open a terminal, point to the folder or package where your main program is present.

-Step 3: - compile it with command javac. javac *.java in folder project > src > com > company.
+Step 3: - compile it with command javac. javac *.java in folder project > src > main > java > by > beloboky > employee.

 Step 4: - After the compilation class file is available, run it with java filename